How to reduce income tax in the UK using tax-efficient investments

 With a SIPP, you can select your own investments and manage your portfolio, either directly or with the help of a financial adviser.
 This provides you with more control over your retirement savings and allows you to tailor your investments to your individual needs and risk tolerance.

-A SIPP offers income tax relief at your marginal rate, meaning that an additional rate taxpayer (currently subject to 45% income tax) can contribute £20,000 to a SIPP in the 2023/34 tax year and subsequently receive £9,000 in income tax relief.
+A SIPP offers income tax relief at your marginal rate, meaning that an additional rate taxpayer (currently subject to 45% income tax) can contribute £20,000 to a SIPP in the 2024/25 tax year and subsequently receive £11,250 in income tax relief – making it one of the best ways to reduce income tax.

 When the individual starts taking income from their SIPP, it is subject to income tax at their marginal rate.
 However, they can choose how much income they take and when they take it, which can help to manage their tax liability.